 Technology has fundamentally changed how individual investors can get access to IRAs.
-In recent years the rise in popularity of cryptocurrencies has also changed the type of investments available to investors.
+In recent years, the rise in popularity of cryptocurrencies has also changed the type of investments available to investors.
 Cryptocurrencies emerged in popularity after the Great Recession as an alternative to the traditional banking system.
-Younger investors are more likely to express an interest is bitcoin.
-As a result there has also been a growing interest among some investors to own digital currency such as bitcoins and other cryptocurrencies in their IRAs.
+Younger investors are more likely to express an interest in bitcoin.
+As a result, there has also been a growing interest among some investors to own digital currency such a bitcoins and other cryptocurrencies in their IRAs.

-While you may see many references to Bitcoin IRAs there is no specific IRS backed account specifically designed for cryptocurrencies.
-However, Individual Retirement Accounts (IRAs) are a potential vehicle to hold bitcoin and other alternatives to bitcoins known as "altcoins".
+While you may see many references to Bitcoin IRAs, there is no specific IRS-backed account specifically designed for cryptocurrencies.
+However, individual retirement accounts (IRAs) are a potential vehicle to hold bitcoin and other alternatives to bitcoins known as "altcoins".
 The Internal Revenue Service (IRS) released a statement in 2014 announcing they would treat bitcoin the same way they view stocks and bonds for taxation purposes.
-The IRS decision to consider cryptocurrencies as a property and as a result this designation requires a custodian in order to comply with regulations.
+The IRS decided to consider cryptocurrencies as a property, and as a result, this designation requires a custodian in order to comply with regulations.

 Owning Bitcoin and Other Virtual Currency in Self-Directed IRAs

-Bitcoin was the first digital cryptocurrency created and remains one of the most widely recognized.
-But Bitcoin has its fair share of company and nearly a thousand other cryptocurrencies or altcoins have come into existence since Bitcoin was first introduced.
-Based on market value, Ethereum, Ripple, Litecoin are some of largest alternative forms of cryptocurrency.
-A few examples of exchanges that specialize in matching buyers and sellers of digital currencies in the U.S. include Genesis, Coinbase and Kraken.
+Changed to Bitcoin was the first digital cryptocurrency created and remains one of the most widely recognized.
+But Bitcoin has its fair share of company and, as of April 2021, more than ten thousand other cryptocurrencies or altcoins have come into existence since Bitcoin was first introduced.
+Based on market value, Ethereum, Maker, and Litecoin are some of the largest alternative forms of cryptocurrency.
+A few examples of exchanges that specialize in matching buyers and sellers of digital currencies in the U.S. include Genesis, Coinbase, and Kraken.

 It is not likely that you will see cryptocurrencies available in retirement plans at work anytime soon.
 Retirement plan sponsors are liable for the type of investments they offer and cryptocurrencies are currently too volatile.
-While some government agencies around the world are preparing for these digital assets they currently are not regulated.
+While some government agencies around the world are preparing for these digital assets, they currently are not regulated.
 Cryptos are also not widely viewed as a separate asset class.
-Many financial professionals are more optimistic about the long-term prospects of blockchain technology, the underlying technology behind them, than they are cryptos themselves.
+Many financial professionals are more optimistic about the long-term prospects of blockchain technology—the underlying technology behind them—than they are about cryptos themselves.

 Potential Benefits of Owning Cryptocurrencies Within a Self-Directed IRA